nshift/github-guidelines/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
 name: Enhancement request
-about: Share your point of view and experience on an existing section to help us improve.
+about: Suggest an enhancement on an already existing guideline based on your experience.

 ---